 It’s not uncommon for notable pairs to run in families.
 Sometimes the resemblance is obvious – for example, Clint Eastwood and John Wayne are related – but sometimes it’s not . . . at least not at first.
 Buffalo Bill and Ralph Waldo Emerson are from the same family, as are Abraham Lincoln and Tom Hanks.
 (1) (2) (3) And of course there’s calendula and dandelion – not usually considered similar, but both members of the Asteraceae family.

 Calendula is more well-known for its skincare benefits, while dandelion is better known for its detoxification, digestive, and hormone balancing benefits.

 Actually, though, dandelion blossoms have a lot of the same properties that calendula is prized for.
 They contain compounds that nourish and hydrate skin, making them perfect for a healing balm.
 Unlike calendula, though, these sunny yellow flowers can be found during the spring and summer just about everywhere . . . for FREE.

 Benefits of Dandelion for Skin

 Gathering dandelions is a perfect way to introduce kids to the joy of wildcrafting, or to experience it firsthand for the first time.
 In addition to their culinary uses (topping salads, making infused vinegars, etc), they also have properties that make them ideal for skincare.

-Yep, these sunny yellow flowers are full of anti-inflammatory antioxidants, polyphenols, flavonoids and minerals that support and protect your cells, soothe skin irritations and nourish dry skin.
-(Ganora)
+Yep, dandelion blossoms are full of anti-inflammatory antioxidants, polyphenols, flavonoids and minerals that support and protect your cells, soothe skin irritations and nourish dry skin.
+(4)